gejun123456/HotSwapHelper/README.md

 ### Encountering Issues?
 Just issue on github or contact me following:
 You can contact me by joining the QQ group: [HotSwapHelper Plugin User Group](https://qm.qq.com/q/JQKyhlt4ke)
 Or send an email to: gejun123456@gmail.com

+### mac aarch64 m serials java8 jdk which to use
+Current there is no jdk for mac aarch64 m serials java8. macAdoptJdk-1.8-x64 will need emulation, the speed is slow. or use jbr11-aarch version most case will work with no problem.

 ### ScreenShot
 ![runAndDebug](https://raw.githubusercontent.com/gejun123456/HotSwapHelper/master/screenShot/DebugWithHotSwap.png)